If you are having problems paying your rent it may be worthwhile checking if you qualify for Housing Benefit.

 It can be claimed by people on low incomes who cannot afford to pay their rent.
 You may still qualify for Housing Benefit if you are working.

-Housing Benefit will be included in the new Universal Credit.
-See our Welfare Reform page for more details.
+Housing Benefit is included in claims for Universal Credit.
+See our Universal Credit page for more details.

 The amount you get depends upon: